Mushbt/got-quiz/README.md

 ![GitHub pages deployed image](insert image here)

-  The live link to the Github repository can be found here - (insert link here)
+  The live link to the Github repository can be found here - (https://mushbt.github.io/got-quiz/)

 ### **To fork the repository on GitHub**
 A copy of the GitHub Repository can be made by forking the GitHub account.
 This copy can be viewed and changed without affecting the original repository.
 The steps to fork the repository are as followed: